-To see them all in their colourful glory, hop on the Shonan-Shinjuku (or Yokosuka) line at Shinjuku Station for a direct, one-hour ride to Kita-Kamakura Station.
-From there, it’s a short walk to three of the area’s most majestic temples – Tokei-ji, Jochi-ji and Meigetsu-in – all of them feature an abundance of the pretty flowers in various shades of blue, purple and pink.
+To see Kamakura's hydrangeas in their colourful glory, hop on the Shonan-Shinjuku (or Yokosuka) line at Shinjuku Station for a direct, one-hour ride to Kita-Kamakura Station.
+From there, it’s a short walk to three of the area’s most majestic temples: Tokei-ji, Jochi-ji and Meigetsu-in.
+All of them feature an abundance of the pretty flowers in various shades of blue, purple and pink.

 This tranquil temple is just a four-minute walk from Kita-Kamakura Station.
 The sacred grounds feature several beautifully landscaped walkways, complete with Japanese elements such as Buddha statues and stone lanterns, all of which provide the perfect background for your ajisai shots.
 Take in the peaceful surroundings over a cup of green tea at the on-site tea house; it even looks out to the adjoining iris garden.

-Tokei-ji played a crucial and noble role in the local history: founded in 1285 by a nun named Kakusan Shido-ni, the temple offered asylum to women seeking refuge from their abusive husbands.
-Back then, a woman could not initiate a divorce.
-However, after spending three years in the nunnery, the temple could then officially authorise the divorce; this tradition lasted for almost 600 years.
+Tokei-ji played a crucial and noble role in the local history.
+It was founded in 1285 by a nun named Kakusan Shido-ni, and the temple offered asylum to women seeking refuge from their abusive husbands.
+A woman could not initiate a divorce at that time, but the temple could officially authorise a divorce after the woman spent three years in the nunnery.
+This tradition lasted for almost 600 years.

 1367 Yamanouchi, Kamakura, Kanagawa prefecture.
 0467 22 1663.
 9am-4pm.
 Free entry.

 To see the hydrangeas, you don’t even need to enter the Jochi-ji temple grounds as the outside compound is already picture-perfect.
 The wooden shoro-mon, a two-storey structure combining the temple gate and a belfry housing a 700-year-old bell, blends in perfectly with its lush surroundings.